opencontainers/runc/README.md

 ## libcontainer - reference implementation for containers

+### Note on API changes:

+Please bare with us while we work on making the libcontainer API stable and something that we can support long term.
+We are currently discussing the API with the community, therefore, if you currently depend on libcontainer please pin your dependency at a specific tag or commit id.
+Please join the discussion and help shape the API.

 #### Background

 libcontainer specifies configuration options for what a container is.
 It provides a native Go implementation